Dey Pray!

 You thought they were joking until you realized they weren’t.

-You didn’t think it mattered that your neighbors were always up in the middle of the night, laughing out loud like it was not 2 AM and like they didn’t know that the soundproof system in your apartment complex is bad.
-To make it worse, your bedroom and theirs are just a wall away from each other.
-Despite it being a complex of comfortable studio apartments in one of the not-so-fine but not-so-bad neighborhoods in Ibadan, you’ve always found it surreal, that anyone would design a house like that, but perhaps, the architect never imagined the soundproof system will be less than desirable.
+You didn’t think it mattered that your neighbors were always up in the middle of the night, laughing out loud like it was not 2 AM.
+As though like they didn’t know that the soundproof system in your apartment complex is bad.
+To make it worse, your bedroom and theirs are separated by one abysmally thin wall.
+Despite it being a complex of comfortable studio apartments in one of the not-so-fine but not-so-bad neighborhoods in Ibadan, you’ve always found it surreal, that anyone would design a house like that, but perhaps, the architect never imagined the soundproof system would be less than desirable.
 In short, your 200K per year studio apartment reminds you of the cement-plastered mud house you lived in as an undergraduate in Ile-Ife.

-You don’t think it’s a big problem, really.
-After all, none of the other occupants has said a word in complaint.
-That, of course, is probably because they don’t share a wall with these ladies, your suspect next-door neighbors, I mean.
+You didn’t think it was a big problem, really.
+After all, none of the other occupants has said a word of complaint.
+That, of course, is probably because they don’t share a wall with these ladies.
+Your suspect next-door neighbors, I mean.
 But then, unless the terrible soundproof system is peculiar to your walls, you’re sure they can hear some of what you hear at night.
 So, why should you, the newest person be the troublemaker?
 So, you stayed mute.

 Until your mum came to visit.